Museums and Archives Studies, Certificate

 jkearns@uakron.edu

-The following information has official approval of the Office of the Provost, but is intended only as a guide.
+The following information has official approval of The Office of the Provost, but is intended only as a guide.
 Completion of this certificate is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.

 The following courses constitute a “Certificate in Museums and Archives Studies” and must be completed with a minimum grade point average of 2.0 overall for the certificate to be noted on the student’s record.